 *Note however that if the suspect does unlawfully break and enter a structure or vehicle, the judge or jury is instructed to infer that the suspect did so with a "burglarious intent."
 See NRS 205.065.

 A person convicted of burglary in Nevada is guilty of a "Category B Felony" and faces punishment of between 1 year and 10 years in Nevada State Prison, plus a fine of up to $10,000.
 If a gun or other deadly weapon was used, the prison time is 2 to 15 years.
 If the defendant is a repeat offender, he/she is not eligible for probation.

-If you're an alien in Nevada, a burglary conviction may be enough to get you thrown out of the country as well.
+If you are a non-citizen in Nevada, a burglary conviction may be enough to get you thrown out of the country as well.
 Depending on the circumstances of your case, your alleged burglary may qualify as an "aggravated felony" or a "crime involving moral turpitude in Nevada," which are grounds for removal from the U.S. Our Las Vegas criminal defense attorneys may be able to plead down your case to a non-deportable offense or modify your conviction.

 Fighting a Las Vegas Burglary Charge

-If you've been arrested for or charged with this offense, seek the counsel of a Las Vegas criminal defense lawyer with experience fighting Nevada burglary cases.
-We've handled hundreds of burglary cases, both as prosecutors and defense lawyers.
+If you have been arrested for or charged with this offense, seek the counsel of a Las Vegas criminal defense lawyer with experience fighting Nevada burglary cases.
+We have handled hundreds of burglary cases, both as prosecutors and defense lawyers.
 Many problems may exist with the state's evidence, and it may be possible to secure probation, a charge reduction or even a dismissal.
 Call us at 702-DEFENSE (702-333-3673).

 No Distinction Between Residential and Commercial Burglary